 “There is an evident need for defining regulations over what constitutes product conformance and compliance and where the ultimate responsibility lies across the design and build process to meet standards.
 It is evident from the comments in the report that there is concern around products being re-specified during the build process and how this can compromise the design, performance and therefore compliance of a product or project.”

-“Trusting product from both domestic and overseas suppliers or manufacturers is in line with Australian standards seems to be an ongoing issue for those involved in the specification process and will be a significant challenge to address in building regulation reform”
+“Trusting product from both domestic and overseas suppliers or manufacturers is in line with Australian standards and seems to be an ongoing issue for those involved in the specification process and will be a significant challenge to address in building regulation reform”

 The DESIGNBUILD 2018 REPORT findings came from a diverse cross section of professionals directly involved in the Australian building industry.
 The survey representation comprised:.